Sanfrecce Hiroshima: Stadium

-The club's home town is Hiroshima and the side plays at Edion Peace Wing Hiroshima.
-Previously, the side played at EDION Stadium Hiroshima and Hiroshima Prefectural Stadium.
-It holds training sessions at Yoshida Soccer Park in Akitakata, Hiroshima and Hiroshima 1st Ball Park until 2023.
+The club's home town is Hiroshima and previously played at the Hiroshima General Ground Main Stadium before moving to a new home stadium at the Hiroshima Big Arch from 1992 until 2023.
+The club holds its training sessions at the Yoshida Soccer Park in Akitakata, Hiroshima and Hiroshima 1st Ball Park until 2023.
 It has a capacity of 36,894.

-Sanfrecce moved to a new stadium in 2024, which has been named Edion Peace Wing Hiroshima.
+Sanfrecce then moved to a new stadium in 2024, which has been named Edion Peace Wing Hiroshima.
 Construction started in 2021 and opened in 2024.
-Sanfrecce's first competitive match at the new stadium was against Urawa Red Diamonds on 23 February 2024, attracted an attendance of 27,545 spectators, the highest until today.
+Sanfrecce's first competitive match at the new stadium was against Urawa Red Diamonds on 23 February 2024 which attracted an attendance of 27,545 spectators.
+Sanfreece then used the stadium in the 2024–25 AFC Champions League Two which make its debut in the tournament on 19 September 2024 in a 3–0 win against Philippines club Kaya–Iloilo.